 Wastewater - Past, Present, and Future

 In 1881, the Village of Kalamazoo acknowledged the need to control its wastewater by constructing a separate collection system for sanitary sewage.
 However, because populations were small and manufacturing caused little environmental damage, there was little need to treat wastewater until several decades later.
 In 1955, Kalamazoo built its first wastewater treatment plant.
-This plant processed 12 million gallons of wastewater per day using a simple process of solids removal through settling.
+This plant processed 7 million gallons of wastewater per day using a simple process of solids removal through settling.

 Public concerns about environmental degradation in the 1960s resulted in increasingly stringent effluent requirements.
 During the 1960s, the citizens of Kalamazoo and the industrial community began a partnership to improve sewage treatment capabilities for residents of Kalamazoo County.
 Advanced treatment facilities for removal of dissolved solids began operation in 1967.
 Improved facilities for processing biosolids - solids removed from the wastewater - became operational in June 1971.

-With the passage of the Clean Water Act in 1972, Congress made a commitment to restore the nations water resources.
+With the passage of the Clean Water Act in 1972, Congress made a commitment to restore the nation’s water resources.
 Projections indicated that effluent requirements would become more restrictive and sanitary service needs of communities would increase.
 Again, the citizens of Kalamazoo worked with the environmental and industrial communities, this time conducting pilot studies to determine the most cost-effective means of meeting current and future requirements.
 With federal assistance, the community embarked on a long series of construction projects to upgrade the Kalamazoo plant.
 This development was completed in 1987.

-The City of Kalamazoo Water Reclamation Plant (KWRP) currently provides treatment services to more than 180,000 residents in 18 Kalamazoo area municipal jurisdictions.
+The City of Kalamazoo Water Reclamation Plant (KWRP) currently provides treatment services to more than 150,000 residents in 18 Kalamazoo area municipal jurisdictions.
 Additionally, the KWRP maintains a septage receiving station for solids disposal for the remaining residents who are not connected directly to the collection system.